 When you’re a kid, Chinese New Year is pretty damn awesome.
-You can stuff yourself silly with good food, you have an excuse to get new clothes, plus there’s the numerous ang baos you’ll be receiving.
+You can stuff yourself silly with good food, you have an excuse to get new clothes, plus you look forward to getting an ang bao from everyone older than you.
 But once you get married, it’s a whole different story.

 Sure, you still get to feast and enjoy the festivities, but you now have to give out ang baos, instead of receiving them.
 It can be a hassle keeping track of who gets what amount (especially when you’re new to this!) so check out our guide on Chinese New Year 2018 Ang Bao Rates to find out more!